MaraniMatias/grunt-electron-packager-builder/readme.md

     "electron-packager": "^7.0.*",
     "electron-prebuilt": "^1.2.*",
     "electron-rebuild": "^1.1.*",
-The task 'installer' (electron-builder) does not work well.
+The task 'enstaller' (electron-builder) does not work well.
 ```

 ## Install